dcm-project/dcm/taxonomy/README.md

 0. **Value** - The "zero domain" recognizes the business value achieved through the abstract capabilities enabled by the end-to-end architecture, for example, improved security and compliance, accelerated software deployments and cost saving thanks to reduced operational toil.
 1. **Application** - This domain delivers the Unified interface that Developers and Application Owners use to request and manage Services from DCM.
 It includes the Service Catalog listing the available Services.
 Multi-tenancy is experienced at this level.
 2. **Control Plane** - This is the central nervous system of DCM.
 It maintains the Unified API and Data Model including the inventory of Fulfilled Services.
-It also enforces authentication and role-based access control.
+It also implements the authentication and role-based access control required to enforce multi-tenancy.
-3. **Resource** - This domain contains the code and workflows for provisioning and managing the Resources required to Fulfill Service request.
+3. **Resource** - This domain contains the code and workflows for provisioning and managing the resources required to Fulfill Service request.
 It provides the engines that execute requests from the Control Plane and translates those into API calls supported by specific Infrastructure Platforms hosted under the Data Center domain.
 4. **Data Center** - This domain represents the physical and virtual composable infrastructure in the data center.
 This is where the basic compute, storage and networking resources are provisioned.
 5. **Governance & FinOps** - This domain is the set of overarching requirements that ensure DCM operations are secure, compliant, and cost-effective.
 It encompasses policy management, real-time metrics, and cost allocation.